ProgrammingWarmups/www.warmups.dev/warmups/warmup3.md

 <codeblock id="03_03">

-- Fill in the `_` to record the program's output
+- Fill in the `_` for an email address not found in the file
-- Fill in the `_` to reference the correct variables
+- Fill in the `_` for an email address found in the file
 - Answer these questions as you study this program:
   - What is the output produced by this program?
-  - What is the purpose of a user-defined function?
+  - What is the purpose of the `for` loop in the `search` function?
-  - What is the input, output, and behavior of `mean`?
+  - What is the purpose of the `if` statement in the `search` function?

 </codeblock>